How to make the most of your annual leave before (and after) parental leave

 Result: You're paid for 9 days using only 5 days of annual leave.

-Plan ahead using the official New Zealand public holidays calendar.
+If your due date or placement date is around a cluster of public holidays, plan ahead using the official New Zealand public holidays calendar.

 3. Consider cashing out leave for upfront cash flow

 In New Zealand, you can request to cash out up to one week of annual leave per year if your employer agrees.
+This could provide you with extra income upfront, especially when setup costs tend to be high.

 4. Ease your return to work with annual leave